maxilian/sre-jenkins-chef/pipeline-instruction.md

     ```

-2. The next step we will deploy results-app (port 8089), postgresql, and vote-worker to node test-71.
+2. The next step we will deploy results-app (port 8089), postgresql, and vote-worker to node test-71, this node is a node manager.
 Jenkinsfile snippet:
     ```
     stage("Deploy postgresql as DB") {